Kirsten Smith (writer): Career

-While in college, Smith got an internship at CineTel Films, an independent film company; after she began working for CineTel reading scripts and writing coverage for them.
+While in college, Smith got an internship at CineTel Films, an independent film company; after, she began working for CineTel, reading scripts and writing coverage for them.
 This led to a full-time job there as a Director of Development in 1995, and then she began pursuing screenwriting in earnest.
 One of the scripts she happened to read and cover was written by Karen McCullah, an aspiring writer living in Denver, Colorado.
 The two women formed a friendship over the phone, and when McCullah came to Los Angeles, they met in person, and began writing their first script on cocktail napkins that night.
 That script never sold, but it inspired the women to write together again, and they embarked on a teen comedy called 10 Things I Hate About You, a twist on William Shakespeare's Taming of the Shrew partially inspired by the recent teen comedy Clueless.

 In 1997, Smith made her first sale as a screenwriter, with 10 Things I Hate About You, a speculative screenplay.
 Shortly thereafter, the movie was green-lit, starring the-then-unknown Heath Ledger and Julia Stiles It was shot in Tacoma, Washington, near Smith's hometown.
 In the writing process for 10 Things, Smith was eager to add feminism and post-feminism from her women's studies classes into the movie's context and had wanted more of a riot grrrl sound for the soundtrack.

 Smith went on to co-write Legally Blonde, which was nominated for two Golden Globes.
 Costing only $18M to produce, the movie was a surprise hit, grossing $20M in its opening weekend in July 2001, and going on to make over $140M worldwide.
-It also spawned a sequel and a successful Broadway musical, which was a based on Smith and Lutz's screenplay.
+It also spawned a sequel and a successful Broadway musical, which was based on Smith and Lutz's screenplay.

 Smith followed that with Ella Enchanted, starring Anne Hathaway, and She's the Man, a DreamWorks update of Shakespeare's Twelfth Night, starring Amanda Bynes.

 In 2006, Smith published a verse novel, The Geography of Girlhood, having published more than 40 poems in various literary magazines in the 1990s.
 The coming-of-age story of a teenage girl growing up in the Pacific Northwest, it contains a smattering of the poems Smith wrote and published in her early twenties.